Contractors Can Seek Relief Through The CARES ActPosted by Mike Sanders, AFSB

 Old Republic Surety is committed to helping our agents and their contractors, principals and small businesses navigate through these tough times.
 We encourage you to connect with your local branch underwriters for further information and assistance.
 We are here for you.

-Mike Sanders, Senior Vice President of Underwriting, oversees the underwriting and operations of all branch and regional offices.
-Since 1992, Mike held responsibilities in one of our large branch office, working with both contract surety and commercial bond business, until taking a position at the Brookfield Home Office in 1999.
-Prior to joining ORSC, Mike launched his surety career with Aetna Casualty and Surety Company where has was trained and handled the marketing and underwriting of all lines of bond business.
-Mike has a Bachelor's degree in Finance from Drake University.
-He also has a AFSB designation.
+Since 1999, Mike Sanders, bond manager, has overseen the underwriting and operations of the Milwaukee Contract Branch office.
+From 1992 until 1999, Mike held responsibilities in another of our large branch offices, working with both contract surety and commercial bond business.
+Mike launched his surety career with Aetna Casualty and Surety Company, where he handled the marketing and underwriting of all lines of bond business.
+Mike holds a bachelor’s degree in finance from Drake University and has an Associate in Fidelity and Surety Bonding (AFSB) designation.